Earthunes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory inside a directory
+a script that changes the working directory to the previous one